World News

 Where does starvation exist in the world today?
 What are some of the causes of world hunger?
 Are citizens of developed countries donating monetarily to the ongoing relief efforts?
 In this article, I will address these questions with the hope that by creating an understanding of the current world hunger situation, morally conscious individuals will do their part in contributing to the eradication of this unseen suffering.

-It is a well-known fact that there is enough food in the world to feed every human being on earth.
+It is well-known that there is enough food in the world to feed every human being on earth.
 Sadly, malnutrition and hunger still afflict one out of every seven people in the world today.
 Or, from a slightly different statistical perspective, the current world population is 4,712,200,000.
 The number of malnourished is 797,900,000.
-Therefore 17% of the world population is currently malnourished or starving.
+Therefore, 17% of the world’s population is malnourished or starving.
 No matter how you examine th

 The causes of starvation are complex, but some common threads seem to be associated with this problem.
 First and foremost, starvation is caused by poverty.
-To address the problem of world hunger then the problem of global poverty must be addressed.
-Therefore, the question that we should examine is what are the causes of poverty.
-A thorough discussion on the causes of global poverty is outside the purview of this article.
+To address the issue of world hunger, the issue of global poverty must be addressed.
+Therefore, the question that we should examine is the causes of poverty.
+A thorough discussion of the causes of global poverty is outside the purview of this article.
 Entire textbooks have been written on the subject.
 For our discussion, it suffices to say that one of the major causes of poverty is governments pursuing policies that inhibit self-sufficiency.

-Areas of starvation are also characterized by persistent problems cultivating food from lack of seed, arable land, and tools.
-Those who can grow food must deal with insects, drought, floods, and war, destroying crops.
-Historically, areas of Africa have experienced periodic locusts infestations, which can destroy crops.
+Areas of starvation are also characterized by persistent problems cultivating food due to a lack of seeds, arable land, and tools.
+Those who can grow food must deal with insects, drought, floods, and war, which can destroy crops.
+Historically, areas of Africa have experienced periodic locust infestations, which can destroy crops.

-Other causes of world hunger are related to the globalized system of food production.
+Other causes of world hunger are related to the globalized food production system and trade.
 The globalized food production system and trade favor reliance on export crops while discriminating against small-scale farmers and subsistence crops.
-Many third-world countries export out too much food while concomitantly not keeping enough food to sustain their own people.
+Many third-world countries export too much food while not keeping enough food to sustain their people.

 AIDS is a significant cause of hunger.
 In societies affected by AIDS, famine is more deadly and difficult to combat.
 Why is this so?
 AIDS attacks the most productive individuals within a society.
-Fewer productive people within the society means fewer individuals to work the jobs that involve food production.
+Fewer productive people within the society mean fewer individuals can get jobs involving education.
 This is one contributor to the starvation currently taking place in Africa.

 Weather plays a major role in terms of the prevalence of starvation.
-Areas of drought lead to non-useable land with subsequent famine.
-This is well known.
-But less well known is that floods can also lead to starvation.
-Crops can be flooded and therefore destroyed, which in essence produces the same result as drought.
-In both cases, weather can produce a complete lack of self-sufficiency.
+Areas of drought lead to non-useable land with subsequent famine, which is well known.
+However, it is less well known that floods can also lead to starvation.
+Crops can be flooded and, therefore, destroyed, which, in essence, produces the same result as drought.
+In both cases, weather can cause a complete lack of self-sufficiency.

 Military conflicts, both internal and between neighboring countries, can lead to starvation.
 These conflicts can destroy crops.
 Government money is directed at funding the conflict at the expense of the starving people.
 Funds are diverted from social and economic development.
 Military conflicts can also result in the displacement of large groups of people, removing them from their farms and their way of life.
 People can end up in refugee camps, completely dependent on relief aid.

-The causative factors of world hunger are numerous, and certain factors change from year to year, therefore at any given time, some areas may be more prone than others.
+The causative factors of world hunger are numerous, and certain factors change yearly; therefore, some areas may be more prone at any given time.
 The extent of drought, flood, internal conflicts, and war with neighboring countries can vary over time.
-Therefore, these factors incorporate a variable effect on the degree to which inhabitants of susceptible countries suffer from starvation.
+Therefore, these factors influence the degree to which inhabitants of susceptible countries suffer from starvation.

 A combination of these causative factors in a particular region is a formula for disaster.
-When this occurs, large-scale starvation can take place—a case in point.
-The Horn of Africa has seen severe drought coupled with internal conflicts.
-This is leading to the development of a tragedy.
-In this region currently, 11 million people are on the brink of starvation.
+When this occurs, large-scale starvation can occur—a case in point.
+The Horn of Africa has seen severe drought coupled with internal conflicts, leading to the development of a tragedy.
+In this region, currently, 11 million people are on the brink of starvation.

 Niger:

-This area in central Africa has struggled to cope with the devastating impact of drought and locusts infestations.
+This area in central Africa has struggled to cope with the devastating impact of drought and locust infestations.

 Haiti: